Michigan AG says she was among those targeted in threat to kill Jewish members of state government | KRDO

 Her tweet embedded an article from the Jewish Telegraphic Agency citing the case.

-Carpenter is in custody and has a court appearance scheduled for Friday afternoon, though the attorney general's office said a first appearance could come as early as Thursday.

 Carpenter is being represented by a public defender.
-CNN has reached out to his attorney's office, as well as local and national FBI offices for comment.
-Nessel's office declined to immediately comment further on the matter.
+CNN has reached out to his attorney as well as local and national FBI offices for comment.
+Nessel’s office declined to immediately comment further on the matter.

+“When the defendant was arrested, in his vehicle they found approximately a half dozen firearms and ammunition,” federal prosecutor Hank Moon said in court Wednesday.
+“One of the threats he made was to shoot somebody.”

+Moon added that the government is concerned Carpenter might flee because he “does not believe he is subject to the jurisdiction of this court.”
+Prosecutors will argue for Carpenter’s continued detention at a court hearing on Friday.